Chapter 3: A Vital Key

 The Earth currently rotates at almost 30 times the rate at which the Moon revolves around it.
-Weak gravitation coupling provided by the Earth's ocean tides therefore continually saps rotational energy from the Earth to increase the Moon's energy of revolution.
+Weak gravitational coupling, provided by the Earth's ocean tides, therefore continually saps rotational energy from the Earth to increase the Moon's energy of revolution.

 This, in turn causes the Moon's orbital radius to increase (currently at about 38mm per year) and the